 - 1. A co-rec team is comprised of five men and five women.
 An even number of male and female players, eight is the least and ten the most, shall make up the sides.
 No more than one additional player of either sex will be allowed to play at any given time.
 If at any time in the game there are insufficient numbers of males and females on the field, the game shall be called a forfeit. - 2.
 Men and women must be listed alternately in the batting order.
 If there is an odd number of either sex, the order must still always alternate. - 3.
-Men and women may play any position on the field. - 4.
-Intentional walks are not allowed.
-If in the umpire's judgment, a batter is intentionally walked, the next batter shall also be awarded a walk.
+Men and women may play any position on the field.

-- 5. Please remember this is a co-recreational sport and you must play your own position.
+- 4. Intentional walks are not allowed.
+If in the umpire's judgment, a batter is intentionally walked, the next batter shall also be awarded a walk. - 5.
+Please remember this is a co-recreational sport and you must play your own position.
 If a fielder cuts off a teammate from making a play, a delayed dead ball situation arises.
 The team at bat has the option of accepting the result of the play, all base runners being safe as in a dead ball situation, or the batter may bat again and assume the same ball/strike count.
 EXCEPTION: The pitcher may cover home plate for the catcher on a play at the plate.
-Constantly changing positions (pitchercatcher) according to male and female batters is not allowed. - 6.
-A restraining line measuring 135 feet from home plate defines the outfield.
-Outfielders must play in the outfield UNTIL the ball hits the ground.
-If a fielder violates this rule by encroaching in front of the restraining line to play the ball, the player at bat has the same options as in co-rec. rule #5. - 7.
+Constantly changing positions (pitcher-catcher) according to male and female batters is not allowed. - 6.
 A substitute baserunner will be the batter making the last out and of the same sex as the runner being substituted for.